Chart Color Schemes

 Braybrook has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-AreaSearch has identified 33 projects that could impact the area, with key ones being Defence Site Maribyrnong Redevelopment, West Footscray Community Facilities Plan, New Footscray Hospital, and redevelopments at 53 Wattle Road and 34 George Street.
-The following list details those likely to be most relevant.
+AreaSearch has identified a total of 34 projects that are likely to impact the area, significantly influencing its performance.
+Key projects include Defence Site Maribyrnong Redevelopment, West Footscray Community Facilities Plan, New Footscray Hospital, and redevelopments at 53 Wattle Road and 34 George Street.
+The following list details those most relevant to the area.

 Professional plan users can use the search below to filter and access additional projects.